OP-Engineering/op-sqlite/README.md

 # Duplicated libcrypto.so

-If you have any library that also depends on OpenSSL, you might find an issue similar to this when building Android:
+If you have any library that also depends on OpenSSL (i.e. by using `flipper` or `expo`), you might find an issue similar to this when building Android:

 ```
 Execution failed for task ':app:mergeDebugNativeLibs'.